Gi-z/CSIKit/README.md

 The returned tuple contains a modified matrix which contains CSI amplitudes in dBm, followed by the number of frames and subcarriers represented therein.

-Once we have CSI amplitude data, we can also apply filters for preprocessing.
+Once we have CSI amplitude data, we can also apply filters for preprocessing (as seen in many publications making use of CSI).

 ```python
 from CSIKit.filters import bandpass, hampel, running_mean